 - Preconceptual testing for haemoglobinopathies is recommended in at-risk groups.

-- Policies for antenatal and neonatal screening vary throughout the UK (see link to UK Screening Portal under 'Document references, below, for further information).
+- Policies for antenatal and neonatal screening vary throughout the UK.

 - Prenatal diagnosis: sickle cell disease can also be diagnosed in a fetus through prenatal diagnosis (following genetic counselling) from amniocentesis, chorionic villus sampling and fetal blood sampling.